Visiting Australia? What to Know Before You Go

 Our wildlife is special, unique and best left alone.

-This is partly because much of Australia’s fauna has inbuilt defence mechanisms and won’t hesitate to strike, if they feel threatened.
+This is partly because much of Australia’s fauna have inbuilt defence mechanisms and won’t hesitate to strike, if they feel threatened.

 Admire them, but leave them to do their own thing and don’t feed them, please.

-16. Shake out towels and check your boots
+16. Shake out towels & check your boots

 Although some critters do get a little bit enthusiastic when it comes to crawling into your personal items.